MichelleGri/la-boulangerie/README.md

 ## Surface

-#### Colour Scheme
+### Colour Scheme
 The site was created with a very simple colour scheme of shades of blues and greys.
 It was important to use subtle colours on the site as the images are bright and vibrant.
 This ensures that the user is not overwhelmed by many and contrasting colours.
 A colour picker was used on this specific part of the hero image to select the colours:

 ![Colour image](README-files/colours-image.jpg)

-Four colours were chosen for the colour palette using the website www.canva.com/colors.
+Four colours were chosen for the colour palette using the website [Canva](http://canva.com/colors).
+The image below displays the four colours with their HEX, RGB, and CMYK values.

 ![Colour scheme](README-files/colour-scheme.jpg)

 Midnight blue (#191970) – this colour is used for the logo and to highlight certain phrases on the about-us section.
 It is also used for the box-shadow effect on the ‘Order Online’ button.

 Grape (#494454) – this colour is used for text on the site.

 Light blue-grey (#CDDEEE) – this colour is used for the footer background, and the ‘Order Online’ button background.

 White Smoke (#F0F0F0) – this colour is used for background of the whole site.

-The suitability of these colours for accessibility and readability purposes was checked using contrast checker tool on https://webaim.org/resources/contrastchecker/.
+The suitability of these colours for accessibility and readability purposes was checked using the contrast checker tool on the [WebAim](https://webaim.org/resources/contrastchecker/) website.

 The main background colour (#F0F0F0) was checked against the main text colour (#494454).

 ![Colour scheme](README-files/contrast-checker1.JPG)